ilaylow/ilaylow/README.md

-### Why hello there!
+### Hello!
-Thanks for landing on and checking out my GitHub!
+Thanks for landing here.
 You might not find what you're looking for, but you can definitely find out more about me and what I'm working on here: https://ileylow.vercel.app

 My Core Belief: Burritos are the pinnacle of human innovation.